phase/6502/index.md

 ##Why do I want to learn it?
 Why not?
 It's a fun language that can be ported to many different systems!
 It's heavily used in the [NES development](http://nesdev.com/) community, which actively *make* NES games for emulators and consoles.
 Something like x86 may be used more today, but there's no real reason why you wouldn't use a language that compiles into x86.
 Until someone create a language that compiles to 6502, we'll all be stuck here coding it.

+<h1 id="tutorial">Tutorial</h1>
+Let's dive on in!
+We'll be using a simulator made by [skilldrick](https://github.com/skilldrick) in Javascript.
+You can find more info on the [simulator](/sim) page.

+{% include asm-start.html %}
+lda #$01
+sta $0200
+lda #$05
+sta $0201
+lda #$08
+sta $0202
+{% include asm-end.html %}

+Not like any OOP, now is it?
+6502 uses a variety of instructions to get it's job done, each of which may contain an argument.

+The first instruction is `lda`, or `LoaD to register A`, and it's argument is the number you want loaded.
+There are three registers on the 6502, `A`, `X`, and `Y`, which temporarily store information.
+Using `lda`, we can load whatever number we want onto the `A` register.

+Numbers can have two different meanings.
+If they have a `#` before it, they are the number itself.
+If not, it's redirected to the location in memory of that number.
+A `$` before a number means it's in hexadecimal, or base 16.
+So, the `#$01` means that `lda` is going to load `1` into register `A` (as you can see by the `A=` changing to the number `1` in the Debug menu).